lazycipher/TechnoJam-Website/README.md

 # TechnoJam Website
-### Technojam is a Computer Science Club of Galgotias University.

 ## What is expected ?
 ### A Static Website for a Computer Science Club

 ## Want to Contribute ?
 ### You are welcome to contribute on this project!